Chiropractor

 CONTINUING EDUCATION

 Beginning with the July 31, 2002 renewal and every renewal there after, licensees will be required to complete 150 hours of CME (60 hours Category I and 90 hours Category II).
 Each licensee is responsible for maintaining their individual records of completion of continuing education and shall be prepared to produce the records when requested by the Illinois Department of Professional Regulations.
-Of the 150 hours 1 hour must be completed in Sexual Harassment Prevention Training for the Employer on a yearly basis and 1 hour of Mandated Reporter Training for Child and Elder Abuse (DCFS).

 MENTORING PROGRAM